t-zuehlsdorff/gitlabhq/doc/install/installation-freebsd.md

 **Note:** You can set the Administrator/root password by supplying it in environmental variable `GITLAB_ROOT_PASSWORD` as seen below.
 If you don't set the password (and it is set to the default one) please wait with exposing GitLab to the public internet until the installation is done and you've logged into the server the first time.
 During the first login you'll be forced to change the default password.

     rake gitlab:setup RAILS_ENV=production GITLAB_ROOT_PASSWORD=yourpassword

+### Secure secrets.yml

+The `secrets.yml` file stores encryption keys for sessions and secure variables.
+Backup `secrets.yml` someplace safe, but don't store it in the same place as your database backups.
+Otherwise your secrets are exposed if one of your backups is compromised.

 ### Check Application Status